by Lisa Hugh MSHS RD LDN CLT

 Merriam-Webster defines Whole Foods as "a natural food and especially an unprocessed one."

-"Whole Foods" also refers to the entire food - for example, a fresh orange is the whole food whereas orange juice is a processed product that does not contain all of the components of the whole food.
+"Whole Foods" also refers to the entire food - for example, a fresh orange is a whole food whereas orange juice is a processed product that does not contain all of the components of the whole food.

-A more in depth description was first used in 1946: Whole food was defined as "mature produce of field, orchard, or garden without subtraction, addition, or alteration grown from seed without chemical dressing, in fertile soil manured solely with animal and vegetable wastes, and composts therefrom, and ground, raw rock and without chemical manures, sprays, or insecticides," having intent to connect suppliers and the growing public demand for such food.
+A more in-depth description was first used in 1946: Whole food was defined as "mature produce of field, orchard, or garden without subtraction, addition, or alteration grown from seed without chemical dressing, in fertile soil manured solely with animal and vegetable wastes, and composts therefrom, and ground, raw rock and without chemical manures, sprays, or insecticides," having the intent to connect suppliers and the growing public demand for such food.

-Food processing turns unprocessed agricultural products (unprocessed foods) in to edible food (rice is harvested and prepared to be sold to consumers).
+Food processing turns unprocessed agricultural products (unprocessed foods) into edible food (rice is harvested and prepared to be sold to consumers).
 This is known as primary processing.
 Secondary processing is when edible foods are turned in to familiar foods (ie: rice is turned in to puffed rice cereal).
-Tertiary processing is associated with negative health consequences, excess added sugar, sodium and other ingredients (for example: puffed rice is made in to sweetened cereal bars).
+Tertiary processing is associated with negative health consequences, excess added sugar, sodium and other ingredients (for example, puffed rice is made into sweetened cereal bars).
 Processed foods have gotten a bad reputation, but processed foods have a lot of beneficial features: convenience, food preservation, and food security.
 Don't get me wrong -- I'm not advocating a diet rich in overly processed foods.

 Clean Eating generally means eating whole foods that are minimally processed.
 However, it can also have negative connotations.